P1n3appl3/ray/README.md

   - [demofox](https://blog.demofox.org/2016/09/21/path-tracing-getting-started-with-diffuse-and-emissive/) has written dozens of informative posts on ray tracing techniques
   - [Kevin Beason](http://www.kevinbeason.com/worklog/) wrote a fairly advanced raytracer and has great doccumentation of their progress
 - While I haven't made heavy use of them yet, the [MERL BDRF database](https://www.merl.com/brdf/), [HDRI Haven](https://hdrihaven.com/), and [texturify](http://texturify.com/) are great free resources for texturing and environment mapping.
+- [This](https://all3dp.com/3d-file-format-3d-files-3d-printer-3d-cad-vrml-stl-obj/) is a great comparison of popular 3d file formats.